 For instance, a psychiatrist can:

-- diagnose mental health disorders, such as depression and anxiety
+- diagnose mental health disorders, such as depression

 - talk you through emotional issues